 Day 3

-Today after breakfast you set off into the mountains of Cercal, close to the dam of Campilhas where you have lunch.
-The scenery is varied and interesting and after some trots and canters you return to Verdemar.
+After breakfast, set off into the mountains of Cercal, close to the dam of Campilhas, for lunch.
+The scenery is varied and always interesting.
+After enjoying some trots and canters, return to Verdemar.
 Relax and enjoy the quiet of a typical ‘monte alentejano’ after a dip in the pool.
 Overnight in Casas Verdemar.

 Day 4